bft-smart/library/trunk/README.txt

-SMaRt v0.6
+BFT-SMaRt v0.6
 ----------

-This package contains the SMaRt source code (src/), binary file (bin/), libraries needed (lib/), documentation (doc/), and configuration files (config/).
+This package contains the BFT-SMaRt source code (src/), binary file (bin/), libraries needed (lib/), documentation (doc/), and configuration files (config/).
+BFT-SMaRt requires the Java Runtime Environment version 1.7 or later.

 -------------------------
-To run any demonstration you first need to configure SMaRt to define the protocol behaviour and the location of each replica.
+To run any demonstration you first need to configure BFT-SMaRt to define the protocol behavior and the location of each replica.

 1.)
 The servers must be specified in the configuration file (see config/hosts.config).
 An example:

 #server id, address and port (the ids from 0 to n-1 are the service replicas)
-0 localhost 11234
+0 127.0.0.1 11000
-1 localhost 11235
+1 127.0.0.1 11010
-2 localhost 11236
+2 127.0.0.1 11020
-3 localhost 11237
+3 127.0.0.1 11030

 2.)
 The system configurations also have to be specified (see config/system.config).
 Most of the parameters are self explanatory.